Andy-Donegan/NhsDemoApp/README.md

 The App is basically a diary with the ability to update appointments with the touch of a button, then add on site times and leaving times.
 A double tap of the appointment opens the map screen and the ability to add a marker for the current appointment location and also an onsite button which will updated which appointment is currently being attended.

-The aim of the App is just to show how something like this can be stream lined to a couple of screens, there is much more required for this to be a good demo, but it was just a project to get myself producing code.
+The aim of the App is just to show how something like this can be stream lined to a couple of screens, this has been an ideal project for myself to get back into programming.

 The project also has a demo Web admin/dashboard to allow overview and deal with escalations and reporting of data collected from the App this can be found here <a href="https://github.com/Andy-Donegan/NhsWebDemo">NHS Web Demo</a>